symfony/symfony-docs/security/password_migration.rst

 Upon successful login, the Security system checks whether a better algorithm is available to hash the user's password.
 If it is, it'll hash the correct password using the new hash.
-If you use a Guard authenticator, you first need to `provide the original password to the Security system <Provide the Password when using Guards>`_.
+If you use a Guard authenticator, you first need to `provide the original password to the Security system <Provide the Password when using Guard>`_.

 You can enable the upgrade behavior by implementing how this newly hashed password should be stored: